College Guidance Our advising program is exceptional

 William & Mary****

-College advising at the Loudoun School is student-driven, with the benefit of individualized guidance from our Academic Dean based on her ongoing research on the admissions process and regular conversations with college admissions officers.
-We introduce the college admissions process as early as eighth grade, and meet with students at various points through high school.
-Beginning in the junior year, we have regular, sustained conversations with students about their areas of academic focus, their college search criteria, and their professional goals.
+College advising at Loudoun School for Advanced Studies is student-driven, with the benefit of individualized guidance from Ms. Varanelli and Ms. Israel based on their ongoing research of the admissions process and regular conversations with college admissions officers.
+Beginning in 11th grade, we have regular, sustained conversations with students about their areas of academic focus, their college search criteria, and their professional goals.
 Personal meetings are scheduled with each student several times during the junior year, and these conversations continue until the college selection process is complete in the spring of senior year.

 Our goal is to educate, support, and assist both students and parents in managing the college search and admissions process to help students find the schools that best fit their preferences and goals.
 Our commitment to encouraging a student-driven college search and application process is based on the belief that the process is about their future.
 The day each student leaves for college is the most important step in a journey that began much earlier.
 It is for this reason that we encourage and nurture independence and individualism to promote future success in college and in life.

 At the same time, we have learned a great deal about the college admissions process through research and conversations with college admissions officers.
-Our Academic Dean attends information sessions for the most selective colleges and universities in the country.
+We attend information sessions for the most selective colleges and universities in the country.
 Touring college campuses and developing relationships with admissions officers provides up-to-date guidance designed to aid our students in the selective admissions process.
-We share this information with students and parents, and the Academic Dean communicates with each student’s preferred colleges to help the colleges better understand our students, our academic program, and our school.
+We share this information with students and parents, and communicate with each student’s preferred college’s regional representative to help them better understand our students, our academic program, and our school.

 The courses a student chooses to take in high school tell colleges a great deal about the student’s academic aptitude and disposition.
-Most courses at the Loudoun School are delivered at an honors or advanced level designed to emulate discussion-based college and graduate school seminars.
+Most courses at Loudoun School for Advanced Studies are delivered at an honors or advanced level designed to simulate discussion-based college and graduate school seminars.
 When college admissions officers look at a high school student’s transcript and course selections, they do so in the context of the high school’s specific course offerings.
 Therefore, a student from a high school with few or no Advanced Placement courses (“APs”), for example, will not be disadvantaged compared to a student from a high school that offers many APs.
-Every transcript sent to colleges is accompanied by our high school profile that describes the curriculum in detail so admission representatives understand the rigor and focus of our program.
+Every transcript sent to colleges is accompanied by our School Profile that describes the curriculum in detail so admission representatives understand the rigor and focus of our program.

 Ultimately, students who are most satisfied with the college admissions and selection process are those who understand their goals and preferences, take the time to research the schools that best fit their interests, ask questions of admissions representatives, and take note of the specific requirements for each school.
-As a result, they find schools that meet their criteria, placing them in the best position for success in college and as professionals.
+As a result, they find schools that meet their criteria, placing them in the best position for success in college and and in life.

 We do our best to help students make the most of this process.